Jane Anger: Work

 Fie on the falshoode of men, whose minds goe off a madding, & whose tongues can not so soone be wagging, but straight they fal a railing...shall not Anger stretch the vaines of her braines, the stringes of her fingers, and the listes of her modestie, to answere theire Surfeitings: Yes truly.

-Then, using the Surfeiter's own vein, she uses the comic potential in the discourse, which enables her readers to laught at her, as well as at the Surfeiter.
+Then, using the Surfeiter's own vein, she uses the comic potential in the discourse, which enables her readers to laugh at her, as well as at the Surfeiter.
 Thus, "it confirms the misogynist reading of women who speak out as shrewish."
 She uses a female speech as comically baffling and witty in its echoes of logical and scholastic discourse:

 Give me leave like a scoller to prove our wisdom more excellent then theirs, hough I never knew what sophistry ment.
 There is no wisdom but it comes by grace, this is a principles & Contra principium non est disputandum: but grace was first given to a woman, because to our lady: which premises conclude that women are wise.
 Now Primus est optimum, & therefore, women are wiser then men.
 That we are more witty which comes by nature, it connot better be proved, then that by our answers, men are often driven to Non plus.